Hasbro Board of Directors Issues Letter to Shareholders

-Hasbro, Inc. HAS ("Hasbro" or the "Company"), a global play and entertainment company, today announced that it has filed its definitive proxy statement and WHITE proxy card with the U.S. Securities and Exchange Commission ("SEC") in connection with the Company's 2022 annual meeting of shareholders (the "2022 Annual Meeting") to be held on June 8, 2022.
-All Hasbro shareholders of record as of the close of business on April 12, 2022 will be entitled to notice of, and to vote at, the 2022 Annual Meeting.
-The Company's Board of Directors (the "Board") also issued the following letter to Hasbro shareholders in connection with the filing.
+Hasbro, Inc. HAS ("Hasbro" or the "Company"), a global play and entertainment company, today issued the following letter to Hasbro shareholders in connection with the Company's 2022 annual meeting of shareholders (the "2022 Annual Meeting") to be held on June 8, 2022.

 For information about the 2022 Annual Meeting, please visit: www.HasbroGamePlan.com.